Benjamin A. Poore: Early career

 From May 1899 to June 1902, Poore served with his regiment in the Philippines during the Philippine–American War and commanded a detachment in combat during the Battle of Guintabuan on the island of Negros, which resulted in a recommendation for promotion to brevet major.
 From July 1902 to February 1905, Poore served as commander of Company I, 6th Infantry at Fort Leavenworth.
 From April 1905 to November 1906, he served in the Philippines for the second time.
-From 1906 to 1908, he served with his regiment at Fort Missoula, and in October 1908 he was promoted to major in the 22nd Infantry Regiment.
+From 1906 to 1908, he served with his regiment at Fort Missoula, and in October 1908 he was promoted to major in the 22nd Infantry.
 He then attended the United States Army War College, from which he graduated in September 1909.

 From September 1909 to June 1912, Poore served at Fort William H. Seward, Alaska and Fort Sam Houston as commander of 1st Battalion, 22nd Infantry.
 He was then assigned to the War Department General Staff, where he served until January 1916.
 He was promoted to lieutenant colonel in August 1914.
-From January to October 1916, Poore served with the 15th Infantry Regiment in Tianjin, China.
-Poore was promoted to colonel in July 1916, and in November 1916 he took up his new duties as commander of the 8th Infantry Regiment at Fort William McKinley, Philippines.
+From January to October 1916, Poore served with the 15th Infantry in Tianjin, China.
+Poore was promoted to colonel in July 1916, and in November 1916 he took up his new duties as commander of the 8th Infantry at Fort William McKinley, Philippines.